 Findings Knowledge Base: The findings knowledge base (KB) acts as a repository for reusable write-ups for findings.
 The main point of reusable content is to ensure consistency, but only where it’s required.
 The existence of a KB shouldn’t mean clients receive generic content, but it does allow users to have a starting point for tailoring content, and to use common information where it makes sense.

 Methodology templates: Methodologies are commonly used to establish best practices within service delivery organisations.
 The methodology template section is used to define such methodologies, which can then be used in for delivery as required.
+Refer to Public Datasets to see what methodologies comes preloaded with Canopy.

 Message templates: Message templates are used to build standard messages for user and client notification.
 Do you have a standard set of emails you send out before, during and after tests?
 This feature allows you to build those templates in Canopy.